jayjo/topdraw/wp-content/plugins/if-menu/readme.md

-## Adding custom rules in a plugin or theme
+## Adding custom visibility rules in a plugin or theme

-Custom rules can be added easily by any plugin or theme.
+Custom visibility rules can be added easily by any plugin or theme.
 Example of adding a new rule for displaying/hiding a menu item when current page is a custom-post-type.

 ```